Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 Sen. Raphael Warnock, (D-Ga.), said on the Senate floor that it was Congress’ duty to protect voting rights as 14 states have enacted voting laws “ where partisan actors, power hungry politicians have acted along partisan lines to make it harder—not easier—for eligible voters to cast a ballot, and guarantee that that ballot will actually count.”

-“Right now across the nation, constitutional rights are being assaulted, and I fear that if we don’t act as a body in this moment, we will have crossed a dangerous Rubicon in our nation that will make it extremely difficult for the next generation to secure voting rights for every eligible American,” he said.HELP US GROW Make a tax-deductible donation.

-The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Colorado Newsline .
+The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Tennessee Lookout .